 Figure 3 illustrates the resultant priorities that will become a cornerstone in the capital planning process.
-In this example, while the group is expressing that protecting the community and environment is important, the responsibilities of ensuring the safety of the citizens and sustaining the existing infrastructure are much more pressing drivers for how they will prioritize the projects in the multi-year investment plan.
+In this example, while the group is expressing that increasing employee satisfaction is important, the responsibilities of ensuring the safety of the citizens and improving customer service are much more pressing drivers for how they will prioritize the projects in the multi-year investment plan.